lelinz174125/Lazor_Project/README.md

 # Lazor_Project:
 This is a project aiming at solving levels in the game 'LAZOR'
 ## Background
-Lazor is a popular puzzle game which you need to arrange blocks wisely to achieve the goals in each level.
-You can get this game on [Steam](https://store.steampowered.com/app/341290/Lazors/), [Google play](https://play.google.com/store/apps/details?id=net.pyrosphere.lazors&hl=en_US&gl=US) or search it on App Store.
-Some of the levels are easy, but some of them can be really hard to solve.
+Lazor is a popular puzzle game in which you need to arrange blocks wisely to achieve the goals at each level.
+You can get this game on [Steam](https://store.steampowered.com/app/341290/Lazors/), [Google play](https://play.google.com/store/apps/details?id=net.pyrosphere.lazors&hl=en_US&gl=US), or search it on App Store.
+Some of the levels are easy, but some of them can be hard to solve.
 This project is to solve some of them.

 ## How to use it?
 Get the .bff file of the level you want to solve or simply write one.
 A standard .bff should look like this: